rd003/blog/content/posts/asynchronous-programming-in-csharp-and-how-is-it-different-from-multithreading.md

 1. Boil the eggs 🥚 and wait until it finishes, then clean 🧹🪣 the house.
 It is called `synchronous task`.
 2. You put eggs 🥚 in boiling water and set the timer ⏰.
 Meanwhile you finishes other works like clean a house🧹🪣.
 When timer ⏰ indicates, you close the lit  of boiling pan 🫕.
 Then again you finishes the remaining task.
 It is called `asynchronous task`.
 You are not bound to wait for the task to finish.
 3. You has asked someone to boil the eggs🫕 and you are taking care of cleaning 🧹🪣  the house.
 You are two people 👥 now.
-It is called `multithreading`, you have more workers to finish the task.
+It is called `multi-threading`, you have more workers to finish the task.

 ## Synchronous task